 But eligibility is strictly policed, and borrowers can't have more than $50,000 in assets -- excluding retirement accounts -- after closing on their home purchase.
 Borrowers also aren't able to overreach and must spend no more than 30 percent of their monthly income on their monthly mortgage payment.
 Other various requirements are also in place, including restrictions on household income and purchase price, and the home must be a primary residence.
 A minimum credit score of 660 is required for some programs; borrowers with credit scores of less than 680 must complete a buyer education course.

 That said, there are a ton of options when it comes to a home loan in Pennsylvania via the PFHA, even if you're not a first-time homebuyer.
 Some loans have no mortgage insurance requirements, which is largely based on what you're able to put down; less than 20 percent requires mortgage insurance, though monthly mortgage payments may be lower.
 Some PFHA loans even forego the first-time homebuyer restriction altogether, which means that any resident may qualify.
 They're called HFA preferred loans, and they're only available to Pennsylvania residents as part of the PFHA program.

 Other state-wide loans utilize government-backed lenders such as the FHA, USDA, and VA loans, and they typically come with lower requirements, though other limitations may be in play.

 To learn more about your home loan options in Pennsylvania, contact the experts at Homeway Real Estate.
-We can help you secure a loan, sell your existing Pennsylvania home, and buy a new one.
+We can help you secure a loan, sell your existing Pennsylvania home, and buy a new one, even if it's your first.
 Contact us today!